Michael Tomczyk: Later career

-Wharton

-In 1995 he joined the Wharton School as Managing Director of the Emerging Technologies Management Research Program at the Wharton School, where he provided managerial leadership and worked with a core group of faculty to develop what has been called the world's leading academic center studying best practices and strategies for managing innovation.
-In 2001, the ET Program was expanded to the Mack Center for Technological Innovation, which in 2013 became the Mack Institute for Innovation Management, which is supported by a $50 million endowment.
-Michael left the Mack Institute in October 2013 and retired from the University of Pennsylvania in June 2014.
+In 1995 he joined the Wharton School as Managing Director of the Emerging Technologies Management Research Program at the Wharton School.
+In 2001, the ET Program was expanded to the Mack Center for Technological Innovation, which in 2013 became the Mack Institute for Innovation Management.
+Tomczyk left the Mack Institute in October 2013 and retired from the University of Pennsylvania in June 2014.

 As Managing Director of the Mack Institute, Tomczyk served as a bridge between academia and industry partners.
 For more than 12 years he hosted an annual event he originated, called the Emerging Technologies Update Day, which showcased radical innovations looming on the near horizon that had the potential to transform industries and markets.
 In 2000 he helped launch the BioSciences Crossroads Initiative and in 2006 co-authored (with Paul J. H. Schoemaker) a major research report entitled: "The Future of BioSciences: Four Scenarios for 2020 and Their Implications for Human Healthcare" (May 2006).
 He has written articles about gene therapy, Internet applications, and many other technologies.
 Michael edited the Mack Institute's website and an electronic newsletter; taught sessions on radical innovation in the Wharton Executive Education Program and taught classes in Wharton's MBA program and at the UPENN School of Engineering.
 For almost a decade he served on the Commercialization Core committee developing translational medicine at the University of Pennsylvania Medical School.